cowlby/Lighter/README.md

 How to use
 ----------

 Download Lighter and extract the files.
-Copy the Compressed directory into a web-accessible directory of your choice.
+Copy the files into a web-accessible directory of your choice.
 Feel free to rename the folder to anything you want.
 You can safely delete any Fuel/Flame files you're not going to use.
-For easiest usage, keep all the files in the same directory.
+For easiest usage, keep all the files in the same folder structure.

 Link to the Lighter.js file in the head section of your document after the MooTools file.
-The example below assumes you moved the Compressed folder into your scripts folder called "js" and renamed it to "lighter".
+The example below assumes you moved the files into your scripts folder under "js/Lighter".

 	#HTML
 	<head>